BetonQuest/BetonQuest/docs/API/Obtaining-API.md

     The new way is the recommended way to get the redesigned parts of the API.
     It is not yet available for all parts of the API, but will be in the future.

-The new API is designed to be modular and replaceable.
+The new API is designed to be modular and extensible.
 To obtain a module of the API you use the `org.bukkit.plugin.ServiceManager`.
-The `ServiceManager` is a Bukkit API that allows plugins to provide services to other plugins.
+The `ServiceManager` is Bukkit API that allows plugins to provide services to other plugins:
-BetonQuest always registers a default implementation in the `Lowest` ServicePriority.

 ``` Java title="Get a module"
 BetonQuestLoggerFactory loggerFactory = getServer().getServicesManager().load(BetonQuestLoggerFactory.class);
 ```
-This can only be called after the `onEnable` method of your plugin has been called.
+This can only be called after the `onEnable` method of BetonQuest has been called.
+This is usually the case when your plugin's `onEnable` method is called by Bukkit, assuming you defined a dependency on BetonQuest.

+BetonQuest always registers its default implementation with the `Lowest` ServicePriority.
-If you want to override a module you can register your own implementation with a higher priority than `Lowest`.
+If you want to override a module you can register your own implementation with a higher priority.
-You also need to register your implementation before the `onEnable` method of your plugin is called.
+You also need to register your implementation before the `onEnable` method of BetonQuset is called, so usually in the `onLoad` method of your plugin:
 ``` Java title="Register a module"
 getServer().getServicesManager().register(BetonQuestLoggerFactory.class, new MyLoggerFactory(), this, ServicePriority.Normal);
 ```